Prostate Health – Guide to Men in Brooklyn and NYC

 What does Every Man Need to Know about the Prostate?

 Every man has a prostate gland.
 The prostate gland is involved in reproduction.
-It provides nutrition and necessary microenvironment for the sperm.
+It provides nutrition and the necessary microenvironment for the sperm.
 There are no other known functions for the prostate.
 The prostate gland sits just outside the bladder and is wrapped around the urethra through which the urine passes from the bladder to the outside.
 When a man develops a urinary problem the problem can often be traced to the prostate.

 “The challenge facing patients and urologists alike is that the symptoms of BPH and prostate cancer overlap.
 They are often indistinguishable.” says Dr. Alex Shteynshlyuger

-Starting in late 30’s and early 40’s the prostate starts to grow and enlarge.
+Starting in the late 30s and early 40 the prostate starts to grow and enlarge.
 When the prostate enlarges in size due to BPH (benign prostatic hyperplasia) or prostate cancer, in some men the prostatic enlargement can cause urinary problems.
 What is curious is that in some men the prostate can grow very large but does not cause urinary problems.
 The difference seems to be whether the prostate grows inwards or outwards.
 The prostate grows inwards and pushes on the lumen of the urethra or “the pipe” urinary problems develop.
 When the prostate grows outwards even when it becomes very large as long as the pipe (urethra) is spared no significant problems develop.

 When the bladder does not empty fully this could predispose to stone formations in the bladder and recurrent urinary tract infections also known as bladder infections.
 As the prostate grows it can also become friable and can cause bloody urine.

-In summary prostate enlargement can be caused by BPH or prostate cancer.
+In summary, prostate enlargement can be caused by BPH or prostate cancer.
 Occasionally it can also be caused by acute (infectious) prostatitis or UTI.

 The symptoms of prostate cancer and BPH can be similar.
-Careful urological evaluation is necessary therefore.
+Careful urological evaluation is necessary, therefore.

 Evaluation and Treatment of Prostate Problems